(edited in January 2025)

 The longer someone has been vegan, the harder it is for them to eat a steak.

+Modern audiences don’t like that.
+Modern audiences like efficiency.
 Modern audiences are like human squabs, waddling around, bumping into each other, asking for the most significant takeaways of the most important lessons on everything in three clean bullet points.

 (They won’t read them.)